cointop-sh/cointop/README.md

   - A: Yes, cointop works on the Rasperry Pi including the RPi Zero.

+- Q: How do I add/remove a favorite?

+  - A: Press the <kbd>space</kbd> key to toggle a coin as a favorite.

+- Q: How do I view all my favorites?

+  - A: Press <kbd>f</kbd> to toggle view all your favorites.

+- Q: How do I save my favorites?

+  - A: Press <kbd>ctrl</kbd>+<kbd>s</kbd> to save your favorites.

 ## License

 Released under the MIT license.